Excerpt 7, A Throne for Rabble

 He shook his head.

 Sara reached with grasping grubby fingers.
-Zur swatted her hand away, and she withdrew with a hurt look.
+Zur swatted her hand away.
+She withdrew with a hurt look.
 The chop and crackle of the kitchens made the awkward silence a little more bearable.

 “Do you want me to show you how to cut the onion?”
 Without waiting for his response, she reached for his, took her knife, severed the stem and root, and peeled ribbons again.
 “See?
 It’s not hard.”

 He disliked her tone.
 She was a Commoner, after all.
 Not that a Casaanite hostage had much to be up-jumped about, but peasants were beneath the feet of even merchants, and anyone below that surly lot typically had ticks and fleas.
 He watched her hair nervously to see if any would pop out.

 Soon he tried his hand at another onion, shearing top and bottom before tearing at the flesh with his fingers.
 “No, no,” she interjected, making him flinch.
 “You’re doing it all wrong again.
 Here, let me see—“